[Emilia Romagna Slow] The Assisi Way

 The route has been built around some pivotal places of pilgrimage.
 It takes in celebrated centres such as Gubbio, Montecasale, Assisi and La Verna (where St Francis received the stigmata) along with other important Franciscan sites, like the hermitages of Casella and Camaldoli, founded by St Romuald of Ravenna about a thousand years ago.

 After Dovadola, Rocca San Casciano, Portico, Premilcuore, Santa Sofia, Corniolo and Campigna, the route winds into Tuscany along a beautiful ridge in the heart of Casentinesi Forests Park.
 Badia Prataglia (Poppi), Chiusi della Verna, Michelangelo Caprese, Pieve Santo Stefano and Sansepolcro come next, until you find yourself in Umbria.
 Once you’ve left Città di Castello and Pietralunga behind, you can head for Gubbio, where you can choose between continuing on the classic Franciscan path through Valfabbrica or making for the splendid Mount Cucco Park, passing through Gualdo Tadino before linking up in Nocera Umbra with the same route that St Francis took on his last return to Assisi, aware that he was about to embark on the ultimate journey to an altogether different place …

-The Way of Assisi is an itinerary that crosses three regions and today is about 290 kilometers long, running in 12-13 days by walking, cycling or by horseback.
+The Way of Assisi crosses three regions and is about 180 miles long; you can do it 12 or 13 days on foot, by bike or on horseback.

-On the official website you will find all the information about the trails and stages that make up the itinerary, as well as a list of Refuges along the way and some tips on how to embark on the journey and how to choose the equipment.
+The official website has full details about all the paths and stages in the Way, along with a list of Refuges and some tips on how to prepare for the journey and what equipment to bring.